-Presentation of allowance for ECL in the consolidated statement of financial position
+Presentation of Allowance for ECL in the Consolidated Interim Statement of Financial Position

-Loss allowances for ECL are presented in the consolidated statement of financial position as follows:
+Loss allowances for ECL are presented in the consolidated interim statement of financial position as follows:

 - Financial assets measured at amortized cost: as a deduction from the gross carrying amount of assets; - Loan commitments and financial guarantee contracts: as a provision; - Where a financial instrument includes both a drawn and an undrawn component and the Corporation cannot identify the ECL on the loan commitment component separately from those on the drawn component: The Corporation presents a combined loss allowance for both components.
 The combined amount is presented as a deduction from the gross carrying amount of the drawn component.
-Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - Debt instruments measured at FVOCI: no loss allowance is recognized in the consolidated statement of financial position because the carrying amount of these assets is their fair value.
+Any excess of the loss allowance over the gross amount of the drawn component is presented as a provision; and - Debt instruments measured at FVOCI: no loss allowance is recognized in the consolidated interim statement of financial position because the carrying amount of these assets is their fair value.
 However, the loss allowance is disclosed and is recognized in retained earnings.